 Flood insurance is required in certain instances, such as the purchase of a home with a federally backed mortgage.
 (If there are no mortgages on your property, it is still advisable to protect your property with flood insurance.)

 The City provides information regarding flooding hazards in your area.
 For more information about the FIRM, Coastal Construction Control Line, repetitive loss areas, floodways, and coastal barrier resource areas, call the CRS Coordinator at 772-467-3198.
-You can also view the maps on-line.
+You can also view the flood map on-line.

 Recently completed elevation certificates are available on our website or through the Building Department.